MakieOrg/Website/src/blogposts/raycore/post.md

 ## Acknowledgments

 Raycore.jl was split out from [Trace.jl](https://github.com/JuliaGraphics/Trace.jl), originally created by [Anton Smirnov](https://github.com/pxl-th).
 Trace.jl will soon be renamed to **Hikari** and released as the main ray tracing implementation built on top of Raycore, providing a complete path tracing framework.
 This project builds on the excellent work of the Julia GPU ecosystem, particularly [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) for portable GPU programming and of course all the GPU backend packages.
 Special thanks to everyone who helped shape Raycore.
+Parts of this work was made possible by an investment of the [Sovereign Tech Agency](https://www.sovereign.tech).

 I'm excited to see what can be build with Raycore.jl and how far we can push the performance as a community!